United States Capitol revolutionary war and beyond header United States Capitol

 The Republican Congress moved to pass certain amendments to the Constitution that guaranteed protection for the rights of all African Americans.
 After the war, southern States began to pass "Black Codes" limiting many rights of African Americans, such as the right to possess arms, the right to travel and the right to vote.
 In response, the Republican Congress passed the 14th Amendment which guaranteed equal rights to all citizens.

 The 14th Amendment specifically restricts the states from granting unequal rights to anyone.
 Remember that for the first 100 years of the United States' existence, the Bill of Rights applied only to the federal government.
-Now with the 14th Amendment's specific restriction of the states from discriminating against any citizen, the courts began to gradually apply all of the restrictions in the Bill of Rights to the states as well.
-How?
-By the "Due Process" clause in the 14th Amendment which stated that all citizens must receive "due process of law."
-Gradually, one by one, most of the rights listed in the Bill of Rights were incorporated into the list of restrictions applied against the state governments.
-You can read the 14th Amendment here.
+Now with the 14th Amendment's specific restriction on the states from discriminating against any citizen, the courts began to gradually apply all of the restrictions in the Bill of Rights to the states as well.

 Read about other clauses of the First Amendment: